katwre/Diffusion-models-for-cell-images/README.md

   *"Generate an erythroblast image with the nucleus region masked."*
 - Evaluating how class conditioning influences structural and morphological fidelity

-This phase represents a natural extension of the dataset and enables more targeted generative modeling.

 ----